Week 1 Upgraded Sex Ed

 By the time I was 30 years old, sex had become a chore that I did for my husband’s sake, not for my own.
 It became another item on my to-do list.
 No wonder I didn’t want to have it!

-The truth is, if I were still having the kind of sex I used to have back then, I’d still be burying my nose in my latest thriller and hoping my guy didn’t reach across the sheets.
+The truth is, if I were still having the kind of sex I used to have back then, I’d still be burying my nose in my latest thriller and hoping my guy didn’t reach across the sheets more than once a week.

 Because I used to have typical sex.
-And typical sex, it turns out, isn’t enjoyable for women.
+And typical sex, it turns out, isn’t the most enjoyable way for any of us to connect.

 What You Can Change Right Now to Enjoy Sex More